apolo-actions/filebrowser/README.md

-# Filebrowser action for neuro-flow
+# Filebrowser action for apolo-flow

-This is a [`neuro-flow`](https://github.com/neuro-inc/neuro-flow) action launching the [Filebrowser](https://hub.docker.com/r/filebrowser/filebrowser) app for working with platform storage.
+This is a [`apolo-flow`](https://github.com/neuro-inc/neuro-flow) action launching the [Filebrowser](https://hub.docker.com/r/filebrowser/filebrowser) app for working with platform storage.

 All it needs is a reference to a storage folder that becomes the root folder for the Filebrowser instance.